muhammadshababb/Retail_Demand_Analysis/README.md

 ## 📌 Conclusion

 This project demonstrates how Big Data concepts like ETL and MapReduce can be applied to smaller datasets to extract meaningful insights and support data-driven decision making.

+---

+**Note:** The dataset used in this project is a cleaned and processed version.
+Due to its large size, GitHub preview may not display it.
+Please download the file to view.